MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 ## Architecture Views

 ## Context Viewpoint
-This Diagram illustrates the architecture and interaction within the Bagisto Shopping Site ecosystem.
-At the center of the diagram is the Bagisto platform, which acts as the core system connecting all components.
-The Customer interacts with the site by signing up or logging in, browsing products, adding them to the cart, placing orders, and leaving reviews.
-The Admin (Store Owner) manages the backend, including product listings, order processing, user management, and accessing reports.
-Payment processing is handled through the Payment Gateway, which communicates both with the Bagisto platform and the Database to handle transaction details.
-The Shipping Provider manages shipping requests and updates the system with delivery status, in coordination with the database.
-This structure ensures a clear, internationally recognized flow of data and responsibilities, supporting a smooth online shopping experience.
+This diagram illustrates the workflow of a multi-vendor e-commerce platform powered by the Bagisto Shopping Site.
+At the center of the system is the Bagisto platform, which serves as the hub connecting all key entities: buyers, vendors, the admin (site owner), the payment gateway, and the shipping provider.

+Buyers interact with the shopping site by signing up or logging in, browsing and searching for products, adding items to their cart, placing orders, and submitting reviews and ratings.
+Once an order is placed, the Bagisto platform processes it and sends a payment request to the integrated payment gateway, which supports options such as PayPal and cash on delivery.
+Simultaneously, a shipping request is sent to the designated shipping provider, such as FedEx or DHL, to handle the product delivery.

+Vendors participate in the multi-vendor marketplace by listing and managing their products on the platform.
+They can monitor order and payment statuses through the system.
+The site admin, or owner, oversees the entire operation using dashboard insights, viewing orders, tracking payment status, and generating performance reports.
+All interactions between these parties are centralized through the Bagisto platform, ensuring an efficient, streamlined process for managing product listings, transactions, and deliveries in an online marketplace environment.

 <div align="center">